Charente-Maritime: Geography

 Charente-Maritime is part of the Nouvelle-Aquitaine administrative region.
-It is surrounded by the departments of Gironde, Charente, Deux-Sèvres, Dordogne and Vendée.
+It is bordered by the departments of Gironde, Charente, Deux-Sèvres, Dordogne and Vendée.
 It has a land area of 6864 km2 and 651,358 inhabitants as of 2019.

-The important rivers are the Charente and its tributaries, the Boutonne and the Seugne, along with the Sèvre Niortaise, the Seudre and the Garonne, in its downstream part, which is the estuary of the Gironde.
+Major rivers are the Charente and its tributaries, the Boutonne and the Seugne, along with the Sèvre Niortaise, the Seudre and the Garonne, in its downstream part, which is the estuary of the Gironde.

-The department includes the islands of Île de Ré, Île d'Aix, Ile d'Oléron and Île Madame.
+The départment includes the islands of Île de Ré, Île d'Aix, Ile d'Oléron and Île Madame.

 The department forms the northern part of the Aquitaine Basin.
 It is separated from the Massif Armoricain by the Marais Poitevin to the north-west and from the Parisian basin by the Seuil du Poitou to the north-east.
-The highest point in the department is in the woods of Chantemerlière, near the commune of Contré in the north-east, and rises to 173 m.
+The highest point in the department is in the forest of Chantemerlière, near the commune of Contré in the north-east, and rises to 173 m.

+Administrative borders

 Principal towns

 The most populous commune is La Rochelle, the prefecture.
 As of 2019, there are 7 communes with more than 8,000 inhabitants: